sel-project/selery/README.md

 [![GitHub release](https://img.shields.io/github/release/sel-project/selery.svg)](https://github.com/sel-project/selery/releases)

-Pre-built packages are compiled with the latest version of LDC in release mode and can be found in the [releases](https://github.com/sel-project/selery/releases) page.
+Pre-built packages are compiled with the latest version of LDC in release mode and can be found in the [releases](https://github.com/sel-project/selery/releases) page, just unzip the onefor your operative system and run the preferred executable.

+The following bash script can be used to download and run the install.sh installer.

 ```
 curl -Ls https://goo.gl/5kfhJG | bash